- How do I register for international funds transfers?

 Transfer of funds is usually received within 24 hours by the beneficiary's bank.
 If the overseas bank is not the beneficiary's, it may take longer to on forward funds to the beneficiary's bank.
 There may be other circumstances outside of our control which may also cause additional delays.

-An international funds transfer sent via internet banking will usually reach the beneficiary's bank account within 72 hours; however there may be other circumstances outside of our control which may also cause additional delays.
+An international funds transfer sent via NAB Internet Banking will usually reach the beneficiary's bank account within 72 hours; however, there may be other circumstances outside of our control which may also cause additional delays.
 If the beneficiary has not received the International Funds Transfer, you need to use secure Chat in NAB Internet Banking and send us the full details of the disputed transaction.
 The secure Chat team will then commence the dispute resolution process.

 You can choose to save the beneficiary details to use on future international transfers.
 In the acknowledgement screen, press the Add to my beneficiary list button.
 Enter a nickname for your beneficiary then press Next.
 Confirm the details and press Save.

-You can also add a beneficiary in the Payee list' in the Funds transfermenu.
-Next time you perform an international funds transfer your beneficiaries will appear in a drop down list in the application.
+You can also add a beneficiary in the Payee list' in the Transfer & Pay menu.
+Next time you perform an international funds transfer your beneficiaries will appear in a drop-down list in the application.

 A Bank Identifier Code (BIC) is an international standard for uniquely identifying banks worldwide.
 It is also known as a SWIFT address.
 A BIC consists of a combination of letters and numbers, either 8 or 11 characters.
 It identifies the bank's name, its country and the address of the store.
 When entering the beneficiary's bank, if you have been provided with its BIC, please insert it in the 'Beneficiary Bank SWIFT / BIC Code' field.
 If you do not know the BIC, you need to insert the full name of the beneficiary's bank, its full street address and its country in the relevant fields.